evanTheTerribleWarrior/doom-redis/README.md

 Obviously this is a free repo with intention to have fun with a common Redis server, so it does not come with security-first principles!

-Note the `SOUNDFONT` variable.
-This will allow you to load a soundfont file to be used for music in the game.
+`SOUNDFONT`: This will allow you to load a soundfont file to be used for music in the game.
 If you don't want sound leave this empty

+`ENABLE_VECTOR`: Whether it should enable notifications related to Vector Searches.
+For example, a player might be notified if another player had a killing spree using a specific weapon at a point in the map

 The script will load these variables both for the game code and the backend to read